cabol/nebulex_redis_adapter/README.md

 There are different ways to support distributed caching when using **NebulexRedisAdapter**.

-> To learn more about the available config options for the different cluster alternatives below, check out the [online documentation][nebulex_redis_adapter].

 ### Redis Cluster

 [Redis Cluster][redis_cluster] is a built-in feature in Redis since version 3,